dev-lnk/laravel-code-builder/README.md

 ```
 Stubs will be copied to the directory `<your-base-bath>/code_stubs`.Don't forget to specify your directory in the `stub_dir` setting.

  ### Beta
 This is a beta version of the package!
+Stubs and commands may change during development.
+Work tested on sqlite and MySQL.
 It is planned to add to the release version:
 - Generate belongsTo relation
 - Generating the Livewire component
 - Inertia support